-Asking for reimbursement is asking for a coverage decision from us a covered service (see Chapter 4: Medical Benefits Chart (what is covered and what you pay)).
+Asking for reimbursement is asking for a coverage decision from us

+If you send us the paperwork that asks for reimbursement, you are asking us to make a coverage decision (for more information about coverage decisions, see Section 5.1 of this chapter).
+To make this coverage decision, we will check to see if the medical care you paid for is a covered service (see Chapter 4: Medical Benefits Chart (what is covered and what you pay)).
 We will also check to see if you followed all the rules for using your coverage for medical care (these rules are given in Chapter 3 of this booklet: Using the plan's coverage for your medical services).